Driaan/easyequities/README.md

 - Geckodriver

 ## Warning
 Code might require modification, depending on which accounts you have activated.
-As-is usage assumes you have all accounts activated except RA, Provident and Pension
+As-is usage assumes you have all accounts activated except RA, Provident and Pension.

 ## Guide
 ```python